TheDataPioneer/Miscellaneous-Projects/1337-Speak-Translator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is my 1337 speak translator.
 There are many like it, but this one is mine.
-There are many different ways use 1337 speak, and some letters can have tens of variations.
+There are many different ways to use 1337 speak, and some letters can have tens of variations.
 I created this translator to be able to quickly convert text into my style of 1337.

 ________________________________________________________________________________________________________________________________________